-Stationary - off-highway engine permanently mounted in a single location.
+Stationary - Off-highway engines permanently mounted in a single location.
 Also, a movable nonroad engine is classified as stationary if it stays in one location for more than 12 months.

-Nonroad - engines used on nonhighway equipment meant to be movable; either by being propelled, such as a skidloader, or by transport, such as a mobile/towable generator.
+Nonroad - Engines used on nonhighway equipment meant to be movable, either by being propelled, such as skid-loader, or by transport, such as a mobile/towable generator.